amazon-archives/skill-sample-nodejs-calendar-reader/instructions/4-testing.md

     * If you receive a response that reads: *"The remote endpoint could not be called, or the response it returned was invalid,"* this is an indication that something is broken.
 AWS Lambda offers an additional testing tool to help you troubleshoot your skill.

 5.  **Configure a test event in AWS Lambda.** Now that you are familiar with the **request** and **response** boxes in the Service Simulator, it's important for you to know that you can use your **requests** to directly test your Lambda function every time you update it.
 To do this:
-    1. Create & copy a new response with the Service Simulator, or grab the sample text from the box below:

-        ```JAVASCRIPT
-        {
-            "session": {
-                "sessionId": "SessionId.ce5b9874-0f86-49d0-8fe2-85f5a2008386",
-                "application": {
-                "applicationId": "amzn1.ask.skill.ac4240ad-4b18-484a-ab67-d740ed1320ac"
-                },
-                "attributes": {},
-                "user": {
-                "userId": "amzn1.ask.account.AGZFAKNV3GFD5OWVXLULBF2NNRHHUSJEHVDEMNQ2ZHTN5N6FPCIOQAJBBJCJ7M4TR254CLS5HPRW25NQL22M5XFR3MV73KJ52MOAD5E4MSKEMZWV2626OF6IOU3YZ6G5ZC5KQW7RP63GUFDRTB5PACWW3375W2E5JQBORIFUEZUYWVGOBHC7Z33C4UOE4QGBFYFFDGHMXW4OL5I"
-                },
-                "new": true
-            },
-            "request": {
-                "type": "IntentRequest",
-                "requestId": "EdwRequestId.1181fc5e-453e-4bb4-8ec5-ba48bcaf88ec",
-                "locale": "en-US",
-                "timestamp": "2017-05-03T15:09:42Z",
-                "intent": {
-                "name": "DontKnowIntent",
-                "slots": {}
-                }
-            },
-            "version": "1.0"
-        }
-        ```
+    1. Enter an utterance in the service simulator, and copy the generated Lambda Request for the next step.

-    2.  **Open your Lambda function in AWS, open the Actions menu, and select "Configure test event."**
+    2.  **Open your Lambda function in AWS, open the Actions menu, and select "Configure test events."**

         <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/4-5-2-configure-test-event._TTH_.png" />

-    3.  **Choose "Alexa Start Session" from the Sample Event Template dropdown list.** You can choose any item in the list, as they are just templated event requests, but using "Alexa Start Session" is an easy one to remember.
-This will also be the sample request that fires every time you update and "Save and Test" your Lambda code.
+    3.  **Select "Create New Test Event".
+Choose "Alexa Start Session" as the Event Template from the dropdown list.
+Add an Event Name that you can remember.** You can choose any test event in the list, as they are just templated event requests, but using "Alexa Start Session" is an easy one to remember.
+The Event Name is only visible to you.
+Name your test event something descriptive and memorable.
+For our example, we entered an event name as "startSession".

         <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/4-5-3-alexa-start-session._TTH_.png" />

-    4.  **Delete the contents of the box, and paste your request into the box.**
+    4.  **Delete the contents of the box, and paste the Lambda request you copied above into the code editor.** By copying and pasting your Lambda Requesting from the service simulator, you can test events different utterances and skill events beyond the pre-populated templates in Lambda.

         <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/fact/4-5-4-paste-request._TTH_.png" />

-    5.  **Click the "Save and test" button.** This will save your test event, and run it against your Lambda function.
+    5.  **Click the "Create" button.** This will save your test event and bring you back to the main configuration for your lambda function.

+    6.  **Click the "Test" button to execute the "startSession" test event.**

         <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/4-5-5-save-and-test._TTH_.png" />